IBM Cloud Docs

 IBM® Cloud Block Storage for Virtual Private Cloud provides hypervisor-mounted, high-performance data storage for your virtual server instances that you can provision within a VPC.
 The VPC infrastructure provides rapid scaling across zones and more performance and security.

-• Create a volume with a predefined IOPS tier profile (3, 5, or 10 IOPS per GB) that best meets your storage requirements.
-Or you can create a volume with a custom profile, and choose IOPS performance from 100 IOPS to 48,000 IOPS, based on volume size (up to 16 TB).
+• You can create first-generation block storage volumes with maximum storage capacity of 16,000 GB, a performance level of 48,000 IOPS, and maximum throughput of 1024 MBps.
+You can create a first-generation volume with a predefined IOPS tier profile (3, 5, or 10 IOPS per GB) that best meets your storage requirements.
+Or you can choose the custom profile and specify your performance.
+IOPS value per volume ranges from 100 IOPS to 48,000 IOPS, based on volume size.

 Block Storage volume generations comparison.